Mansarix/Clean_Microservice_Architecture/README.md

 3) RESILIENCY
 ------------------------------------------------------------

-RabbitMQ is configured as durable.
+The system implements multiple resiliency techniques to ensure reliable message processing.

+Durable Messaging
+RabbitMQ exchanges and queues are declared as durable, ensuring messages survive broker restarts.

-Messages are published as persistent.
+Messages are also published as persistent.

-Outbox pattern is implemented in both services.

-OutboxProcessor uses Polly:

-- Retry (exponential backoff)
+Relevant implementation:

+src/Mansari.Store.Catalog/Mansari.Store.Catalog.Infrastructure/Messaging/Consumers/OrderCreatedEventConsumer.cs

+The consumer uses manual acknowledgements:

+autoAck = false
+BasicAck only after successful processing BasicNack(requeue: true) on transient failures
+This ensures that if the Catalog service is down, RabbitMQ keeps the message and delivers it again when the service becomes available.

+Inbox Pattern (Idempotency)
+Consumers use an Inbox table to guarantee idempotent message processing.

+Example:

+src/Mansari.Store.Catalog/Mansari.Store.Catalog.Infrastructure/Persistence/Inbox/InboxMessage.cs

+Each incoming event is recorded and processed only once.

+Outbox Pattern (Reliable Event Publishing)
+Both services implement the Outbox Pattern to guarantee reliable event publishing.

+Events are stored in the database and later published by a background processor.

+Implementation:

+src/Mansari.Store.Catalog/Mansari.Store.Catalog.Infrastructure/Persistence/Outbox/OutboxProcessor.cs

+Retry and Fault Handling with Polly
+The OutboxProcessor uses Polly to handle transient failures when publishing messages.

+Implemented strategies:

+Retry with exponential backoff
-- Circuit Breaker
+Circuit Breaker

-Failed messages are retried automatically using NextRetryOnUtc.
+Failed messages are retried automatically based on NextRetryOnUtc.

-If a service is down, RabbitMQ keeps durable messages until it is available again.
+This ensures reliable message delivery even during temporary infrastructure failures.

 ------------------------------------------------------------
 4) MEDIATR